-It’s much easier to send Google emoji from your phone but when it comes to entering emojis on the desktop, there’s no exact way to do that.
-Now, Google Chrome is working on making it easier to use emoji on desktops, Google will be introducing some shortcuts.
-This will be available for Mac, Windows, Linux, and Chrome OS as well.
+It’s much easier to send Google emojis from your phone, but when it comes to entering emojis on the desktop, there’s no exact way to do that.
+Now, Google Chrome is working on making it easier to use emoji on desktops; Google will be introducing some shortcuts.
+This will also be available for Mac, Windows, Linux, and Chrome OS.

-This feature is currently only available on Chrome Canary channel right now version 67.0.3389.0 for Mac.
+This feature is currently only available on the Chrome Canary channel, right now version 67.0.3389.0 for Mac.
 There is a chance that certain features won’t work as it should and that the final product might change but can be used by the users if they want to.

 It is not yet confirmed when the feature will eventually find its way into the stable version of Chrome, but it will be a worthwhile alternative for Chrome users.